-Revenue Office — The Revenue Office will need to be informed of your marriage.
-This can be done by sending them a copy of your marriage certificate, the date of your marriage and yours and your husband’s PPS numbers.
+- Revenue Office — The Revenue Office will need to be informed of your marriage.
+This can be done by sending them a copy of your marriage certificate, the date of your marriage and yours and your partner’s PPS numbers.

-Bank — It’s important to notify your bank so you can change your name on your debit and credit cards, and on your bank statements.
-Also notify any banks that you have a loan with.
+- Bank — It’s important to notify your bank so you can change your name on your debit and credit cards, and on your bank statements.
+Also make sure to notify any banks that you have a loan with.

-Building Society — To change your name on your mortgage and any savings accounts you may have.
+- Building Society — It's also important to change your name on your mortgage and any savings accounts you may have.

 If you have any further queries when it comes to changing your name, seek advice from a lawyer who specialises in such matters.
 It’s also a good idea to keep a copy and a written record or paper trail of everything you submit, so you don’t lose track of your identification details and you know who you’ve updated and who has your information.

-Here are some top tips from hitched.ie on the subject of changing your surname:
+Here are some top tips from Hitched on the subject of changing your surname: